10-Q 1 aap-20241005.htm 10-Q aap-20241005

 Revenues

-The following table summarizes disaggregated revenue from contracts with customers by product group:
+The following table summarizes disaggregated revenue from contracts with customers by product group from continuing operations:

 Percentage of Sales: